apportable/tally/README.md

 -----

-Either `cd` to the directory you want to count and use the `tally` command or specify the files and directories to count using `tally [PATH]...`.
+Either `cd` to the directory you want to count and use the `tally` command or specify the files and/or directories to count using `tally [PATH]...`.

 Tally will count files inside sub-directories but will ignore any path starting with a dot character (e.g. `.git`).